digitalhack/ofxWiiMouse/README.md

 ofxWiiMouse
 ===========

-ofxWiiMouse is an openFrameworks add on that allows you to use a Wiimote as a mouse in openFrameworks.
+ofxWiiMouse is an openFrameworks addon that allows you to use a Wiimote as a mouse in openFrameworks.